xplus2/home-assistant-ambient-extractor/README.md

 *) Either `ambient_extract_url`or `ambient_extract_path`needs to be set.

+**Please ensure any [external URLs](https://www.home-assistant.io/docs/configuration/basic/#allowlist_external_urls) or [external files](https://www.home-assistant.io/docs/configuration/basic/#allowlist_external_dirs) are authorized for use, you will receive error messages if this component is not allowed access to these external resources.**

 Besides `color_rgb`and `brightness`, feel free to set [generic light](https://www.home-assistant.io/integrations/light/) attributes.
 For a static brightness setting, don't enable `brightness_auto`, just add a `brightness: ` value.

 ### Automation trigger recommendations